When should you call a doctor?

 How do you know whether that sudden ache is normal or requires a 2 a.m. call to your doctor or the emergency room?
 Here are some of the most urgent and common life-threatening complications during pregnancy:

 - Bleeding issues

-Note that some of these symptoms may be more or less urgent depending on your particular situation or health history and on how far along you are in your pregnancy.
-Ask your practitioner to review with you which signs warrant an urgent call at various points in your pregnancy.
+Note that some of these symptoms vary in urgency depending on your particular situation, health history, and also in relation to how far along you are into your pregnancy.
+Ask your practitioner to review which signs warrant an urgent call at various points during your pregnancy.

 - Vaginal bleeding or spotting

 - Chest pain, difficulty breathing, coughing up blood